-Naloxboxes are public opioid emergency kit dispensers, provided, refilled and maintained by Max's Mission.
+NaloxBoxes are public, opioid overdose kit dispensers, provided, refilled and maintained by Max's Mission.

-Lift the lid and get the kit at any of these locations in Jackson and Josephine counties.
+Lift the lid and get a kit for free at any of the locations in Jackson, Josephine and Klamath counties.

 Max's Mission Community Outreach